Il ritorno del Monnezza

 Il ritorno del Monnezza (lit.
-'The return of Monnezza') is a 2005 Italian comedy film directed by Carlo Vanzina.
+'The return of Monnezza') is a 2005 Italian poliziottesco-comedy film directed by Carlo Vanzina.

 The film pays hommage to the 1970s poliziotteschi.
 The main character Rocky Giraldi, played by Claudio Amendola, is a combination of two of the most popular characters of the genre, Er Monnezza and Nico Giraldi, both originally played by actor Tomas Milian.